VincentOdongo/EastAfricaFluxData/README.md

 # EastAfricaFluxData

 **Data and MATLAB code for:**
-_Contrasting carbon and water dynamics in two East African dryland ecosystems_
+_Contrasting carbon and water flux dynamics in an East African rangeland and cropland_
 (Odongo et al. (2025), JGR-Biogeosciences DOI: 10.1029/2024JG008623

 ---